Friday, December 31, 2021

 Kickback

-I couldn't have been more than seven or eight, nine at the most.
+I couldn't have been more than seven or eight years old, nine at the most.
 We were living on a sharecropper tobacco farm in North Carolina.
-Mother told me to get some eggs from the chicken house, so I walked across the yard to the barns, but I stopped cold in my tracks at the sight of a copperhead snake draped across one of the logs at the base of the hen house.
+Mother told me to get some eggs from the chicken house, so I walked across the yard to the barns, then stopped cold in my tracks at the sight of a copperhead snake draped across one of the logs at the base of the hen house.
 When I could move my legs again, I turned and ran back to the house.

 Mother called my brother Charles from his bed and the next thing I know, I'm standing some yards from the chicken house; Charles is kneeling with his arms around me from behind helping me to hold his .22 rifle.
 I do not remember pulling the trigger, but I do remember the kickback.